 Avoid piping streams and wetlands unless no other options are available.
-Natural wetlands and waterways are of significance to wildlife as well as to human welfare.
+Natural wetlands and waterways, including ephemeral streams and intermittent watercourses, are of significance to wildlife as well as to human welfare.
 The quality and quantity of water and aquatic habitats associated with streams and wetlands should not be compromised by development.
 These and their associated vegetation contribute to visual and ecological connectedness and coherence.